ForgeRock/axiad/SCIM/README.md

 1. Get the latest SCIM Connector configuration and mapping file from the [Axiad Customer Success](mailto:customer.success@axiad.com) team.
 2. Copy the `provisioner.openicf-AxiadSCIMConnector.json` file into the `conf` directory where ForgeRock Identity Management is deployed.
-3. Copy the contents of `mapping-AxiadSCIMConnector.json` into the mappings array inside the `conf\sync.json` file.
+3. If the `sync.json` file exist into `conf` directory, copy the contents of `mapping-AxiadSCIMConnector.json` in the mappings array inside the `conf\sync.json` file.
+If the `sync.json` file doesn't exist, copy the sync.json file in the `conf` directory.

 ## ForgeRock Configuration